Prevent or treat mould

 Undertake a thorough check to identify all potentially contaminated materials.
 Remember that there could be mould on anything, not just records.

-Identify contaminated items that can be discarded (ensure that control information is not lost when throwing out file covers, boxes etc.)
+Identify contaminated material that can be discarded (ensure that control information is not lost when throwing out file covers, boxes etc.)

 Focus on the records and any other materials that must be retained.

-Check the extent of affected areas (e.g. walls, ceiling, voids, carpets, and shelving).
+Check the extent of affected areas (e.g. walls, ceiling, voids, air-conditioning, carpets, and shelving).

 If unsure, take and send clear photos to an expert, or have them come in and examine materials, take samples and confirm through tests.